stkSGarcia/personal-website/content/publication/rong2018logging/index.md

 ---
-title: "How Is Logging Practice Implemented in Open Source Software Projects?
-A Preliminary Exploration"
+title: How Is Logging Practice Implemented in Open Source Software Projects?
+A Preliminary Exploration

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here